smitshah02/Identifying-Personality-Through-Handwriting-with-ML/README.md

 ## Data Preparation

-The input to the web App and the samples in the PersonalityPrediction/data should be in the following cropped form containing only the handwritten text
+The input to the web App and the samples in the PersonalityPrediction/data should be in the following cropped form containing only the handwritten text on a white plain paper.